Acodei Data Processing Agreement

 13.1 This DPA will be governed by the governing law specified in the Agreement.
 If the Agreement does not specify governing law, this DPA will be governed by the laws of the State of Utah, United States, excluding its conflict-of-law rules.

-14. Changes to this DPA
+14. Changes to This DPA

 15. Order of Precedence

-15.1 In the event of any conflict between this DPA and the Agreement, this DPA will govern with respect to Acodei’s Processing of User Personal Data, unless otherwise expressly stated or required by Data Protection Laws.
+15.1 In the event of any conflict between this DPA and the Agreement, this DPA will govern with respect to Acodei’s processing of User Personal Data, unless otherwise expressly stated or required by Data Protection Laws.

 Annex A – Details of Data Processing